griquelme/tidyms/docs/installation.rst

 Install MSKM
 ------------

-If you already have Python, you can install the MSKM with pip:
+If you already have Python, you can install the MSKM from the Python Package
+Index:

 On Linux: